airborne-commando/tapermonkey-collection/README.md

 # Main repo for tapermonkey scripts for simple OSINT.

-You'll find the collection of tapermonkey scripts
+Inside this repo You'll find a collection of tapermonkey scripts for either basic or advanced OSINT.
-This repo contains all the scripts that can be used for base level osint (or advanced).

 # Google Dorking Assistant